Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/ImageSource.md

 > **Namespace**: [Heirloom][0]

-Represents the abstract representation of an image.
+An abstract representation of an image.

 ```cs
 public abstract class ImageSource